gregoiresage/parallax/README.md

 ## 1.1 Installation

-`npm i -s parallax-js`
+`npm i -s fitbit-parallax`

-You will then find the source code in `node_modules/parallax-js/src/parallax.js` and the browserified, babelified, uglified, production-ready version in `node_modules/parallax-js/dist/parallax.min.js`
+You will then find the source code in `node_modules/fitbit-parallax/parallax.js`

 ## 1.2 Preparations

 ### Include the Script

-`import Parallax from 'parallax-js'`
+`import Parallax from 'fitbit-parallax'`

 ### Create your SVG elements